its-mr-monday/sRDI-CPP/README.md

 [sRDI](https://github.com/monoxgas/sRDI)

-Unfortunately, the latest versions of sRDI no longer work
+Unfortunately, the latest versions of sRDI no longer works

 There is however, a GO implementation that does: